 The years 2000 to 2007 were relatively stable for the Eurozone and Euro.
 However, due to stronger growth in the UK, ECB interest rates were lower than the Bank of England interest rates.
 Between 2003 and early 2005, ECB interest rates were 2%, UK rates were higher at around 4%.

 If the UK had been in the Euro, we could have seen a bigger asset bubble during the years 2003-06.
 Lower interest rates would have encouraged more people to enter the housing market, causing an even bigger increase in house prices.
 These lower interest rates would have caused higher economic growth in the period 2000-07, but at the cost of a bigger credit and housing boom.
 The UK is particularly sensitive to interest rates because so many homeowners have a variable mortgage.

-If house prices had risen faster (04-07), they would have been a bigger fall post 2008.
+If house prices had risen faster (04-07), they would have been a bigger fall, post 2008.
 The fall in house prices post 2008 was a drag on consumer spending and contributed to bank losses.
 If house prices fell at a great rate, then the financial crash would have been more painful and banks lost even more money.

-Response to Recession of 2008.
+Response to recession of 2008

 The economic and financial crisis of 2008 hit the UK more than most other European economies.
 This was partly because the UK’s economy has a bigger reliance on banking and finance – sectors adversely affected by the credit crunch.
 Other European economies, such as Germany also saw a big fall in GDP during 2009, but were able to bounce back from recession quicker than the UK and southern Europe.